sous-chefs/pyenv/README.md

 **WARNING** As of `v1.0.0`, this cookbook no longer provide any recipes.
 Custom resources are provided instead.

+**NOTE** This cookbook does not install `build-essential` libraries for you.
+Make sure you include the `build-essential` cookbook with this one or you might see build failures.

 ## Requirements

 ### Chef